Ekanshh/RLBench_SDP/README.md

   -  Any variables related to Coppelaisim are not present in the .bashrc file.

-- clone this repository using "git clone https://github.com/Ekanshh/temp_sdp.git"
+- clone this repository using "https://github.com/musharrafleo95/RLBench_SDP.git"

 - go to this repository folder using